steve-bate/activitypub-ontology/README.md

 ## Disclaimer

-I'm not an ontology engineer so I make claims that this is the best way (or even a good one) to represent the ontologies.
+I'm not an ontology engineer so I make no claims that this is the best way (or even a good one) to represent the ontologies.
 I'm using this for my own purposes and releasing it in case someone else has a use for it (or wants to collaborate on improving it).

 ## References